-Aquaculture leases are considered private property.
-Aquaculture licences of occupation are activity (or species) specific and do not legally restrict access unless there are impacts to the species being cultured.
-The Department recommends that commercial fishers familiarize themselves with the location of aquaculture tenures in fishing areas and, if access is required, that explicit permission be sought from the aquaculturist.
+Licensed aquaculture facilities are considered private property.
+Under the Fisheries Act, fishing within an aquaculture facility already under federal licence (PAR aquaculture licence) is prohibited unless otherwise permitted by the occupant under the licence.
+The Department recommends that commercial fishers familiarize themselves with the location of aquaculture facilities in fishing areas and, if access is required, that explicit permission be sought from the aquaculture licence holder.

-APPENDIX 6: 2021/22 GREEN SEA URCHIN COMMERCIAL HARVEST PLAN
+APPENDIX 6: 2022/23 GREEN SEA URCHIN COMMERCIAL HARVEST PLAN